lizrose2001/lizrose2001.github.io/_portfolio/portfolio-1.md

 excerpt: "(2022-2023) Copies of print publications, not published online"
 collection: portfolio
 ---
+### In total, I have written approximately 50 published articles for the Woodsboro-Walkersville News Journal.
+Below is a sample collection of three (3) of those published articles.

 (06/28/2022) Glade Valley Lions Club offers fellowship, fundraising, and fun to community